 Prisoners, and those on remand, do not count as an adult living in a property.
 The loss of entitlement means they would not qualify for a Council Tax exemption or reduction.

-SINGLE PERSON: What if you are single and in prison, or on remand, with no one living in your home?
+SINGLE PERSON: What happens if your status is single and in prison, or on remand, with no one living in your home?

-Note: Your home is not exempt if you are in prison for not paying Council Tax or a fine for not paying it.
+Note: Your home is not exempt if you are in prison for not paying Council Tax or you got a fine for not paying it.

 Is your partner on remand and expected to be home in a year or less?
 If so, you can apply (or continue) to get joint Council Tax Reduction.

 Is your partner expected to be in prison for 13 weeks or less (including any time on remand)?
 If so, you can claim (or continue) to claim joint Council Tax Reduction.